-When the system is not in use, the Apollo Handset can be charged via the supplied handset charging dock.
+When the C-Trak® Apollo is not in use, the Apollo Handset can be charged via the supplied handset charging dock.
 The handset may be placed into the dock with the keypad facing the front so that the micro-USB port on the base of the handset engages with the equivalent connector on the dock.
-The charging dock USB plug may be placed in one of the available USB ports located on the bottom of the analyzer PC unit.
+The charging dock USB plug may be placed in one of the available USB ports located on the bottom of the analyser PC unit.